Mehdi-GR-Dev/Mehdi-GR-Dev/README.md

 Hello! 👋

 I’m [Mehdi Garouaz], and this is my new GitHub account.
-I previously had an account under the username [old_username](https://github.com/MehdiGR), but it is currently temporarily locked.
+I previously had an account under the username [MehdiGR](https://github.com/MehdiGR), but it is currently temporarily locked.

 ## About Me

 I am a passionate JavaScript developer and full-stack developer.
-I enjoy working on projects that involve modern web technologies, including [mention any specific frameworks or libraries you like, e.g., React, Node.js, Express, etc.].
+I enjoy working on projects that involve modern web technologies, including [Next ,React, Node.js, Express,Svelte Kit].

 ## Previous Account

-My old account, [old_username](https://github.com/MehdiGR), is temporarily locked.
+My old account, [MehdiGR](https://github.com/MehdiGR), is temporarily locked.
 Unfortunately, I cannot access it at this time.

 ## Get in Touch